stackhpc/ansible-role-openhpc/README.md

 `openhpc_slurmdbd_mysql_password`: Password for authenticating with the database.
 You must set this variable.

 `openhpc_slurmdbd_mysql_username`: Username for authenticating with the database, defaults to `slurm`.

+Before starting `slurmdbd`, the role will check if a database upgrade is required to due to a Slurm major version upgrade and carry it out if so.
+Slurm versions before 24.11 do not support this check and so no upgrade will occur.
+The following variables control behaviour during this upgrade:

+`openhpc_slurm_accounting_storage_client_package`: Optional.
+String giving the name of the database client package to install, e.g. `mariadb`.
+Default `mysql`.

+`openhpc_slurm_accounting_storage_backup_cmd`: Optional.
+String (possibly multi-line) giving a command for `ansible.builtin.shell` to run a backup of the Slurm database before performing the databse upgrade.
+Default is the empty string which performs no backup.

+`openhpc_slurm_accounting_storage_backup_host`: Optional.
+Inventory hostname defining host to run the backup command.
+Default is `openhpc_slurm_accounting_storage_host`.

+`openhpc_slurm_accounting_storage_backup_become`: Optional.
+Whether to run the backup command as root.
+Default `true`.

+`openhpc_slurm_accounting_storage_service`: Optional.
+Name of systemd service for the accounting storage database, e.g. `mysql`.
+If this is defined this service is stopped before the backup and restarted after, to allow for physical backups.
+Default is the empty string, which does not stop/restart any service.

 ## Facts